randy-rebucas/lingkod-ph/docs/application-documentation.md

-# Lingkod PH - Application Documentation
+# LocalPro - Application Documentation

 ## Overview

-**Lingkod PH** (also known as **LocalPro**) is a comprehensive service marketplace platform that connects clients with trusted local service providers in the Philippines.
+**LocalPro** is a comprehensive service marketplace platform that connects clients with trusted local service providers in the Philippines.
 The platform facilitates service discovery, booking management, payment processing, and business growth for both individual providers and agencies.

 ## Application Architecture